RAKWireless/wisblock-node-red/interface/rak5811/README.md

 ### 2.2.
 Hardware preparation

 To use RAK5811 on RAK7391 board, you need to connect RAK5811 to the high-density slots on RAK7391 board.
 In this example, we use slot 1, and trying to measure the input voltage connected to channel 1.
 Please check the picture below for more details.
+Please connect your analog input to the RAK5811.
+In this example below, the positive pin goes to the red wire, and the ground pin goes to the brown wire.

 ![rak5811+rak7391](assets/rak5811+rak7391.png)